RyanPPitts/TypeScript_Course_2020_Academind/README.md

   Void (This function doesn't have a return function - does not return anything) Unknown (No allowed to do everything like any - rare in use ) Never (Newer type in typescript - never as the return type - never returns anything)

+Tutorial Finished - 3 Hours 16 Mins

+- Great tutorial to go over the basics of TypeScript